gocardless/pgsql-cluster-manager/README.md

 #### App Nodes

-We now have the Postgres nodes running PgBouncer proxies that live update their configuration to point connections to the latest Postgres primary.
+We now have the Postgres nodes running PgBouncer proxies that live-update their configuration to point connections to the latest Postgres primary.
 Our aim is now to have app clients inside docker containers to connect to our Postgres cluster without having to introduce routing decisions into the client code.